markbsigler/hybrid_ai_coding_asst_arch/README.md

 For questions about implementation or architecture decisions:
 - Create an issue in this repository
-- Review the detailed technical report in `hybrid_ai_coding_asst_arch.md`
+- Review the **complete business case and technical report** in `hybrid_ai_coding_asst_arch.md`
+- Access detailed sections on competitive analysis, risk assessment, and implementation planning

+## 📚 **Complete Documentation Sections**

+The comprehensive technical report includes:
+- **Competitive Analysis**: Detailed comparison matrix with full-cloud and on-premises solutions
+- **Scalability Roadmap**: Growth planning for 200-500+ developers with economics
+- **Performance Benchmarks**: SLA specifications and quality assurance metrics
+- **Development Tool Integration**: Support for 15+ IDEs and CI/CD platforms
+- **Security & Compliance**: Enterprise-grade framework with SOC 2, ISO 27001 readiness
+- **Disaster Recovery**: Business continuity planning with <4 hour recovery objectives
+- **Risk Assessment**: Comprehensive matrix with mitigation strategies and costs
+- **Success Metrics**: KPI framework for tracking technical and business performance
+- **Change Management**: Structured user adoption and training strategy (6-week program)
+- **Technology Evolution**: Future-proofing strategy with quarterly assessments
+- **Enhanced Implementation**: 4-phase rollout with resource allocation and quality gates

 ---

-*This hybrid approach provides enterprise-grade agentic AI coding assistance while maintaining cost control and scalability for future growth.*
+*This comprehensive hybrid approach provides enterprise-grade agentic AI coding assistance with detailed business case analysis, risk management, and implementation planning for organizations scaling from 100 to 500+ developers.*

 **Generated**: September 17, 2025